DUI Consequences for a Pilot

 After you provide the FAA notification letter or after the incident is reported by the National Driver Register, you will receive correspondence via certified and regular mail from the Investigations Branch of the FAA’s Internal Security and Investigations Division (also known as the Civil Aviation Security Division).

-The letter will explain that it has received information of what appears to be an alcohol-related offense.
+The letter will explain that it has received information about what appears to be an alcohol-related offense.
+This information will be reported to the Aerospace Medical Certification Division for review and disposition.

+The letter warns that because of this action, you may not be qualified to hold any class medical certification.
 The letter will also tell you that under the authority of Title 14 of the CFR, Section 67.413(a) and 67.407(d), the Federal Aviation Administration will be reexamining your qualifications in order to determine whether you meet the medical standards for the medical certificate issued to you by the aviation medical examiner.

 In most cases, the medical certificate will not be denied immediately, but if no reply is received within 60 days from the date of the letter, the division will either refer your case for legal enforcement action or deny your application in accordance with Title 14 of the Code of Federal Regulations (CFRs), Section 67.413.

 It is your responsibility to provide the medical data necessary to determine eligibility.
 No consideration can be given for issuance until all requested information is received in its entirety.
+Due to your history of an alcohol-related offense, for further first-class medical certification, you must provide the following for the Aerospace Medical Certification Division’s review.

-2. Complete copies of all court records associated with the offense(s);
+- Complete copies of all court records associated with the offense(s);

-3. a copy of the narrative police/investigation report and blood/breath alcohol content (BAC) for all offense(s);
+- a copy of the narrative police/investigation report and blood/breath alcohol content (BAC) for all offense(s);

-4. A detailed statement from you regarding your past and present patterns and future plans of alcohol use and of the circumstances surrounding the offense(s);
+- A detailed statement from you regarding your past and present patterns and future plans of alcohol use and of the circumstances surrounding the offense(s);

-5. All records associated with any care, treatment, or assessments/evaluations for alcohol abuse or related disorders;
+- All records associated with any care, treatment, or assessments/evaluations for alcohol abuse or related disorders;

-If you are required to provide an evaluation as stipulated to in either item 6 or 7 listed above, the Division suggests that you consider contacting a Human Intervention Motivation Study (HIMS), Aviation Medical Examinar (AME) in your area for assistance in pursuing the appropriate health care professional to provide the evaluation.
+If you are required to provide an evaluation as stipulated in either item 6 or 7 listed above, the Division suggests that you consider contacting a Human Intervention Motivation Study (HIMS), Aviation Medical Examiner (AME) in your area for assistance in pursuing the appropriate health care professional to provide the evaluation.

 A HIMS AME may know of one or more resources in your area that understand the Division’s requirements and would be able to provide the service.
 Please visit the website to locate a HIMS AME in your area – Listing of HIMS Medical Sponsors on the FAA’s AME Locator Page.